Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/yubico-otp.md

 ccccccjlkgjlevtdernkbbnrrvhcvdbljgchbgbdbvgk

 You'll notice that the example OTP above only includes a subset of Latin alphabet characters.
 This is because Yubico OTPs are only represented by the 16 [ModHex](xref:OtpModhex) characters.
 When YubiKeys are connected to a host device over USB or Lightning, OTPs are communicated to the host via the HID communication protocol.
+The YubiKey acts like a keyboard, with the characters of the OTP being sent to the host as key presses.
 ModHex allows Yubico OTPs to be intrepreted correctly by hosts, regardless of the host's keyboard language configuration.
 For more information on how this works and why it's important, please see the articles on [HID communication](xref:OtpHID) and [ModHex](xref:OtpModhex).

 Yubico OTPs can be used for user authentication in single-factor and two-factor authentication scenarios.
 In order to authenticate a user with a Yubico OTP, the OTP must be checked to confirm that it is both associated with the user account in question *and* valid.
 Verifying OTPs is the job of the validation server, which stores the YubiKey's AES key and uses it to decrypt and validate OTPs.

 Off-the-shelf YubiKeys are preconfigured with a Yubico OTP in the short-press slot (for NFC-enabled YubiKeys, the NDEF tag is also pointed to the short-press slot).
-The OTP secrets are uploaded to Yubico's validation server (YubiCloud), which enables out-of-the-box OTP validation functionality over USB/Lightning and NFC.
+The OTP secrets are uploaded to Yubico's validation server (YubiCloud) at the time of manufacturing, which enables out-of-the-box OTP validation functionality over USB/Lightning and NFC.
 If you have an off-the-shelf YubiKey and would like to demo the two-factor OTP authentication experience, check out the [Yubico Playground](https://demo.yubico.com/).

+> [!NOTE]
+> If you reconfigure the short-press slot of an off-the-shelf key, you will not be able to revert back to the original Yubico OTP configuration that was set up during manufacturing.
+OTP secrets cannot be extracted from the device.

 The .NET SDK provides developers with the resources to build Yubico OTP configuration functionality into their applications.
 More specifically, the API includes functions that allow you to configure either slot with a Yubico OTP and customize how the OTP is sent to host devices.